adellahlouh/aumet_assessment/README.md

    - Using RiverPod state management

 3) If this is your first time using RiverPod  :
-   - Yes this is a first time.
+   - Yes, this is my first time.

 4) If this is your first time using Flutter Web :
    - No.